Teaching Artist Grant

 Award decisions will be informed by a point system, and final selections will be made by an independent jury consisting of local Indigenous and African heritage leaders.

 The quantity and dollar amount of the grants awarded will be contingent on the number of applicants reaching threshold qualification.
-Awards will range from $1,000 to no more than $8,000.
+Previous awards under this program also will be taken into consideration.
+No applicant is guaranteed an award, but all eligible teaching artists are encouraged to apply, including those who've previously received TAG awards.

 Anonymized aggregate data about awardees will be shared publicly, but names of awardees will only be shared in a meeting of the Art and City Life Commission.
 Interlace will share details about the jury after awards have been disbursed.